Explore the best multi-asset prop firms for traders seeking diverse market access and profitable opportunities across various asset classes.

 When it comes to choosing a multi-asset prop firm, understanding the pros and cons of each option is key to finding the right fit for your trading style.
 LuxAlgo’s primer on risk management in trading is a helpful companion as you weigh the factors below.

-Apex Trader Funding has built a strong reputation in the futures trading space, having paid out over $200 million as of June 2024 [26].
+Apex Trader Funding has built a strong reputation in the futures trading space, including a publicly announced milestone of paying out just over $200 million to traders as of June 19, 2024[8].
 It offers some of the best profit splits in the industry, ranging from 90 percent to 100 percent.
 However, its futures-centric approach may not suit traders looking for exposure to other asset classes.

-Hudson River Trading, a tech-driven market maker, excels in technology and scale but is not accessible to retail traders, making it less relevant for individual prop trading.
+Hudson River Trading, a tech-driven market maker, excels in technology and scale but is not accessible to retail traders, making it less relevant for individual prop trading decisions.

 It’s worth noting that prop trading is no easy feat.
-Success rates for passing challenges are around 5-10 percent [28], and only about 20 percent of funded traders ultimately receive payouts [29].
+Success rates for passing challenges are often cited in the ~5-10 percent range, reflecting how evaluation rules, drawdown constraints, and trader psychology combine to filter out most attempts[9].
 These figures underscore the demanding nature of this field across all firms.

 Here’s a side-by-side look at the key features of each firm: